gohugoio/hugo/content/content-management/organization.md

 ## Path Breakdown in Hugo

 The following demonstrates the relationships between your content organization and the output URL structure for your Hugo website at render.
 These examples assume you are using pretty URLs, which is the default behavior for Hugo.
-The examples also assume a key-value of `baseurl = "http://yoursite.com"` in your site's configuration file.
+The examples also assume a key-value of `baseurl = "http://yoursite.com"` in your [site's configuration file][config].

 ### Section Index Page

 `_index.md` has a special role in Hugo.
-It allows you to add front matter and content to your [section list template][sectionlists] as of v0.18.
+It allows you to add front matter and content to your [list templates][lists] as of v0.18.
+These templates include those for [section templates][], [taxonomy templates][], [taxonomy terms templates][], and your [homepage template][].

 You can keep one `_index.md` in each of your content sections.
-The following shows typical placement of an `_index.md` that would contain content or front matter for a `posts` section list page on a Hugo website:
+The following shows typical placement of an `_index.md` that would contain content and front matter for a `posts` section list page on a Hugo website:

 ```bash